Hannah-Sten/TeXiFy-IDEA/Writerside/old_wiki/Running/Run-configurations.md

 When changing this template, all new run configurations created in any new project will be affected.

-Go to menu:File[Other Settings > Run configuration Templates for New Projects] and select LaTeX.
+Go to <ui-path>File | Other Settings | Run configuration Templates for New Projects</ui-path> and select LaTeX.

 ## Run configuration settings